Owners of Seattle electronics recycler charged in fraud case

 - Fire at Gascoigne Lumber on North Queen Anne was arson, Seattle fire officials say

-The U.S. attorney’s office in Seattle filed the conspiracy charge against Total Reclaim’s owners, Craig Lorch and Jeffrey Zirkle, in a document called an information.
+The U.S. Attorney’s Office in Seattle filed the conspiracy charge against Total Reclaim’s owners, Craig Lorch and Jeffrey Zirkle, in a document called an information.
 Such charges can be filed only against defendants who have waived their right to be indicted by a grand jury, and it typically means they have agreed to plead guilty.

 Lorch and Zirkle are scheduled to appear in U.S. District Court on Friday.
 Reached by phone Thursday, Lorch declined to say how they intended to plead, but he emailed a written statement noting that they have cooperated in all investigations.